firity/HYF-GROUP2/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside of each priority level are not necessarily in order.
-You and your team will decide when to develop each story by drawing out your Story Sequencing.

 ## Must-Haves

 are necessary for basic usability:

-- **user story name**: As a [type of user] I want to [do something] so that [I achieve some goal]
+- As a user I want to see the menu (Home,Features,Docs) so that I can figure out easily how the website works.
-  - Given [context] when [a specific action is performed] then [a set of consequences should occur]
-  - ...
+  - Given the user wants to navigate to sections of the website, each page should open with the same tab.
+  - Given the user wants to know where she currently is, there should be an outline around the selected button to prevent any confusion.

 - **user story name**: As a [type of user] I want to [do something] so that [I achieve some goal]
   - Given [context] when [a specific action is performed] then [a set of consequences should occur]
   - ...